SSD Cache: All There Is To Know About SSD Caching and Its Performance Boosts

 |Mozilla Firefox (multiple versions)||Install and then upgrade an application using a complete application installer and patch installers|

 |WinZip Pro 14.5||Perform a (simulated) full system backup using encryption, then, after making changes to the initial backup dataset, perform two encrypted incremental backups|

 |Create an encrypted archive of various sensitive files for transfer across unsecured communications, and another unencrypted archive of various files|

 |Decompress the initial backup and two incremental backups|

 |WinZip Command Line 3.2||Decompress the encrypted and unencrypted archive files|

 This test includes a lot of file reading and writing with encryption and compression.
 Once again, the SSD cache performs just as good as a standalone SSD.

-Once again I’ll remind you that this is an overall system performance test, so the fact that scores are so dramatically improved by simply installing a $100 drive and using it as a cache is pretty impressive, and actually just about tells us all we need to know.
+Also, let me remind you that this is an overall system performance test, so the fact that scores are so dramatically improved by simply installing a $100 drive and using it as a cache is pretty impressive and tells us just about all we need to know.

 Before we move onto any conclusions though, let’s take a look at gaming performance:

-To see how an SSD cache can effect gaming performance, we’ll load up a few games and measure level load times.
+To see how an SSD cache drive can affect gaming performance, we’ll load up a few games and measure level load times.
 Tests were run three times (to allow the data to be cached), with a reboot between each run (otherwise RAM comes into play).